Connie Champagne: Career

-In 1992, Champagne starred as Neely O’Hara in Phillip R. Ford’s adaptation of ”Valley of the Dolls,” which ran for 4 months.
-She was spotted by director F. Allen Sawyer, who cast her as the legendary Judy Garland in a holiday spoof “Christmas With The Crawfords,” which ran each holiday season for 12 years, playing in both LA and NYC.
-Working with drag performers Joey Arias and Doris Fish, was an inspiration to Champagne, and she credits them for helping develop vivid characters, and began her interest in the work of Charles Ludlam's Theater of the Ridiculous.
+In 1992, Champagne starred as Neely O’Hara in Phillip R. Ford’s adaptation of Valley of the Dolls which ran for four months.
+She was spotted by director F. Allen Sawyer, who cast her as the legendary Judy Garland in a holiday spoof titled Christmas With The Crawfords, which ran each holiday season for 12 years, playing in both LA and NYC.
+Working with drag performers Joey Arias and Doris Fish was an inspiration to Champagne, and she credits them for helping her develop vivid characters and sparking her interest in the work of Charles Ludlam's Theater of the Ridiculous.
 Champagne then performed at many night clubs as Judy, using her same eclectic approach singing Garland classics along with contemporary songs, produced by Harry Lit and the late Dan Kryston.
-Sawyer, along with musical director Joe Wicht developed “Goodbye Yellow Brick Road” at New Conservatory Theater which garnered several awards including the Bay Area Theater Critic's Circle Award for Outstanding Performance by an Actress in a Musical.
-She then was cast in 2 Los Angeles productions of “Judy’s Scary Little Christmas” directed by Broadway legend Kay Cole.
-For this performance Champagne won the Ovation Award for Outstanding Actress in a Musical.
-She often appears in clubs as Garland, and when asked if she is bored with being type cast in the Garland role, she answered “No—the character is always complex & interesting—plus I’m a performer and I like to work!”
+Sawyer, along with musical director Joe Wicht, developed Goodbye Yellow Brick Road at the New Conservatory Theater; the production garnered several awards, including the Bay Area Theater Critic's Circle Award for Outstanding Performance by an Actress in a Musical.
+Champagne then was cast in two Los Angeles productions of Judy’s Scary Little Christmas, directed by Broadway legend Kay Cole.
+For this performance, Champagne won the Ovation Award for Outstanding Actress in a Musical.
+She often appears in clubs as Garland, and when asked if she is bored with being type cast in the Garland role, she answered, “No—the character is always complex & interesting—plus I’m a performer and I like to work!”

-Champagne has done numerous voiceover projects including the voice of Budgie in the animated feature FernGully 2: The Magical Rescue, voice-directed by Jack Fletcher and work with Nik Phelps and the Sprocket Ensemble.
+Champagne has done numerous voiceover projects, including the voice of Budgie in the animated feature FernGully 2: The Magical Rescue, voice directed by Jack Fletcher and work with Nik Phelps and the Sprocket Ensemble.

-Champagne has also performed in 2008 Dusty Springfield tribute show Brand New Me.
+Champagne also performed in the 2008 Dusty Springfield tribute show Brand New Me.
 In 2009, Champagne reunited with Musical Director Scrumbly Koldewyn and began working with the award-winning underground theater group the Thrillpeddlers, and most recently appeared in Marat/Sade, directed by Russell Blackwood and produced by impresario Marc Huestis.
-In 2012, Champagne appeared in Trevor Anderson's Award-winning independent film The Man That Got Away, which was featured internationally, including Berlinale Berlin, LA's OutFest and Toronto's HotDocs Film Festivals.
+In 2012, Champagne appeared in Trevor Anderson's Award-winning independent film The Man That Got Away, which was featured internationally, including at Berlinale Berlin, LA's OutFest, and Toronto's HotDocs Film Festivals.

 In the spring of 2016, Champagne performed the role Judy Garland in Landmark Musical Theatre's Bay area premiere production of The Boy From Ozat the Great Star Theater.

 Champagne is slated to perform Easter Parade In Concert with Scrumbly Koldewyn of The Cockettes' fame in March/April 2018 at Michael Feinstein's club "Feinstein's At The Nikko in 2018.
 She is currently based in San Francisco.